 B-17 Flying Fortresses of the 100th Bomb Group fly in formation over water.

 "The Bloody Hundredth", so-called because of a reputation for losing a high number aircraft and crews, flew B-17s from Thorpe Abbotts, Norfolk.
 Their losses were not the highest of any Eighth Air Force Group but on several occasions the Group lost many...

-B-17G#42-31968 'Miss Irish' returned from a mission to Marquise/Mimoyecques, FR and made an emergency landing at Rayson after taking a direct hit from an 88mm in the radio room on 19 Mar 1944.
-RTD.
-Prisoner of War (POW) Shot down by fighters and...
+B-17G#42-31968 'Miss Irish' returned from a mission to Marquise/Mimoyecques, France and made an emergency landing at Raydon after taking a direct hit from an 88mm in the radio room on 19 March 1944.
+Returned To Duty (RTD).
+Missing Air Crew Report -...

-B-17G#42-31968 'Miss Irish' returned from a mission to Marquise/Mimoyecques, FR and made an emergency landing at Rayson after taking a direct hit from an 88mm in the radio room on 19 Mar 1944.
+John Gibbons was Pilot of B-17G#42-31968 'Miss Irish' returning from a mission to Marquise/Mimoyecques, France and made an emergency landing at Raydon after taking a direct hit from an 88mm in the radio room on 19 March 1944.
 RTD.
+Missing Air Crew...

 B-17 Flying Fortress

 Delivered Cheyenne 11/1/44; Savannah 21/1/44; Morrison 2/2/44; Assigned 350BS/100BG [LN-D] Thorpe Abbotts 3/2/44.
 Battle-damaged by Flak South of Calais, France on the 19 March 1944 mission to Mimoyecques, France.
 19/3/44 with Pilot John P. Gibbons, Co...

 4 March 1944

 The industrial areas in the suburbs of Berlin, Germany are the primary targets for this mission.
 All three Air Divisions despatch formations.
 However, the despatch from 2nd Air Division aborted the mission because of severe weather in the assembly area...